-The Missile Technology Control Regime (MTCR) was set up as a result of an American initiative in 1982.
+The Missile Technology Control Regime was set up following an American initiative in 1982.
 It focuses on export controls of complete rocket systems (including ballistic missiles, space launch vehicles and sounding rockets) and other unmanned aerial vehicles (including cruise missiles, drones and reconnaissance platforms) with a range of 300 kilometres or more.
-Controls also extend to components of such systems and other items that can be used to produce missiles, and also smaller unmanned aerial vehicles designed to be able to spread aerosols.
-The work of the MTCR continued during 2020.
+Controls also extend to components of such systems and other items that can be used to produce robots, as well as smaller unmanned aerial vehicles designed to be able to spread aerosols.
+The 2021 plenary meeting was held in Sochi, Russia.
+The meeting included an exchange of information on the challenges of missile proliferation, particularly with regard to ongoing missile development programmes in Asia (for example North Korea) and the Middle East (for example Iran), and the risk that these could contribute to new programmes in other countries.